Beach Hazards Statement issued for Lucas, Ottawa by NWS - NewsBreak

 Beach Hazards Statement issued for Lucas, Ottawa by NWS

-Effective: 2021-09-01 21:35:00 EDT Expires: 2021-09-02 08:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
-Target Area: Lucas; Ottawa BEACH HAZARDS STATEMENT REMAINS IN EFFECT UNTIL 8 AM EDT THURSDAY * WHAT...High risk of rip currents. * WHERE...Lucas and Ottawa Counties. * WHEN...Until 8 AM EDT Thursday. * IMPACTS...Wind and wave action will cause currents on the lakeshore.
+Effective: 2021-09-01 15:48:00 EDT Expires: 2021-09-02 08:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water to avoid hazardous swimming conditions.
+Target Area: Lucas; Ottawa BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH THURSDAY MORNING * WHAT...High risk of rip currents. * WHERE...Lucas and Ottawa Counties. * WHEN...Through Thursday morning. * IMPACTS...Wind and wave action will cause currents on the lakeshore.
 Swimmers should not enter the water.
 Currents can carry swimmers away from shore through a sand bar and along structures extending out into the lake.alerts.weather.gov

 Comments / 0